ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 | 1478037600    |  4    | 2     | 99    |  0.2  | ...   | 0.71  |
 +---------------+-------+-------+-------+-------+-------+-------+

-* The Time column contains timestamps in [unix][unix] format.
+* The Time column contains timestamps in `Unix <https://en.wikipedia.org/wiki/Unix_time>`_ time format.
 The timestamps should be uniformly distributed.
 * Rest of the columns contain observations, which should be in numerical format.
 Each column represents one variable, rows correspond to the sampling timepoint.
 Make sure to impute any missing datapoints before running the analysis.

 For more examples and usage, please refer to the HowTo section.